stolostron/multicluster-global-hub/README.md

-# Hub-of-Hubs
+# Hub of Hubs

 [![License](https://img.shields.io/github/license/open-cluster-management/hub-of-hubs)](/LICENSE)

 ----

-Hub-of-Hubs provides multi cluster management at very high scale.
+Hub of Hubs provides multi cluster management at very high scale.
 It has been designed primarily to address the scale and performance requirements of edge use cases.
-The Hub-of-Hubs utilizes multiple standard [RHACM management hubs](https://www.redhat.com/en/technologies/management/advanced-cluster-management) to provide management capabilites, such as distributing compliance policies to managed clusters and monitoring compliance status, or performing application and cluster lifecycle management operations at very large scale.
+The Hub of Hubs utilizes multiple standard [RHACM management hubs](https://www.redhat.com/en/technologies/management/advanced-cluster-management) to provide management capabilites, such as distributing compliance policies to managed clusters and monitoring compliance status, or performing application and cluster lifecycle management operations at very large scale.

-Hub-of-Hubs has been demonstrated to be able to manage one million managed clusters with hundreds of compliance policies and/or applications applied to each managed cluster.
+Hub of Hubs has been demonstrated to be able to manage one million managed clusters with hundreds of compliance policies and/or applications applied to each managed cluster.

-In addition to far edge cases, the Hub-of-Hubs is also applicable for global management of mostly autonomous managers/hubs, acting as a central manager of various types of managers, and other use cases.
+In addition to far edge cases, the Hub of Hubs is also applicable for global management of mostly autonomous managers/hubs, acting as a central manager of various types of managers, and other use cases.